 But that was then, back in the early days.
 I’d like to say--back in the last century, because this new century is becoming something quite different.

-The atmosphere shifted around 2010, a dark spark of some sort shot through the ether wind, and I’m somewhat ashamed I didn’t notice it when it happened.
+The atmosphere shifted around 2010, a dark spark of some sort shot through the ether wind, and I’m ashamed I didn’t notice it when it happened.
 But now I get it.
 Because myself, now in 2017--white, male, heterosexual, Catholic--you’ve finally made it clear:

 I’m the Enemy.